ASCII

 The code for ‘B’ is 66, ‘C’ is 67, and so on.
 The code for ‘b’ is 98, ‘c’ is 99, and again, so on.
 That’s one of the reasons ASCII is nice to work with!

-• This is an important one.
-Think of when you want to ‘substring’ a string when programming: with ASCII strings, we know exactly where the nth character is, just by adding an offset to the start of the string.
+What is a benefit of ASCII regarding extracting a substring?With ASCII, you know exactly where the nth character is by adding an offset to the start of the string.